skip to main content

 The 2019 Legislature amended WSIPP’s assignment to include an assessment of additional components contained in Sections 2-6 of E2SHB 1646.
 WSIPP must also conduct a benefit-cost analysis which includes the health impacts and recidivism effects of extending the JJA to include all offenses committed under the age of twenty-one.

 A preliminary report was originally due to the legislature by December 1, 2023.
 In September 2023, the WSIPP Board of Directors voted to shift the deadlines to June 30, 2024.
+The preliminary report can be found here.
 A final report is due to the governor and the legislature by December 1, 2031.

 Morgan Spangler, (360) 664-9807 View Legislation